dscho/pagefind-xkcd-demo/content/comics/2017-10-27-credit-card-rewards.md

 Cueball: So I need to figure out where that point is, and stop before I reach it.

-Cueball: But... when I factor in the time to calculate THAT, it changes the overall answer.
+Cueball: But... when I factor in the time to calculate <i>THAT</i>, it changes the overall answer.

 [Cueball has his arms outstretched.]